VenkataSaiPradeep/SunDevil-Store-Sales-/README.md

 ### Key Visualizations:

 - **Total Sales**: A card displaying the total net sales.
-- **Average Sales**: A card showing the average net sales.
+- **Total Quantity**: A card showing the total quantity of sales.
-- **Product Category vs. Order Total**: A bar chart comparing total orders by product category.
-- **Product Distribution**: A pie chart illustrating sales distribution across various product categories.
+- **Sum of Sales by Segment**: A pie chart illustrating sales distribution across various segments.
-- **Total Sales Each Day**: A line chart visualizing daily sales trends.
+- **Monthly Sales Year by Year**: A line chart visualizing monthly sales trends across each year.
-- **Sales Forecasting**: A predictive model offering insights into future sales performance.
+- **Sales and Profit by State**: A map showing sales and profit by state.

 ## 🛠 Features